lenagroeger/news-nadsat/README.md

 Cons: Pigeon-holing, stereotyping
 Are we making someone in the newsroom the "token" representative for a certain minority?
 Representing the community as a burden

-How do make sure folks aren't defensive when you bring up the lack of diversity/voices in a story?
-Come to them with tools and suggestions.
-There are some databases: http://www.academia-net.org  http://www.embo.org/science-policy/women-in-science/wils-database-of-women-in-life-sciences
-Instead of pointing out examples of stories that lack diversity, give people tools and techniques that might help them on their next story.
-Example: cast the widest net possible when gathering sources at the very beginning of the reporting process Frame conversation as "here are some techniques to get better sources/do better reporting" not, "this is what was problematic in your story" Look to the future, not rehash past missteps.

 # RESOURCES